Understanding LXI and PXI for SwitchingUnderstanding LXI and PXI for Switching

 Power Central AC/DC to each box

-Programming Register-based (mainly) Message-based (mainly) with its embedded controller providing the LAN interface
+Programming Register based (mainly) Message based (mainly) with own embedded controller providing the LAN interface

-Controller PC-based, either an external general purpose PC with a link to chassis or a proprietary format PC in chassis controller slot Agnostic, typically Linux-based embedded controller or embedded PC for high-end products within the LXI Device that provides local intelligence and is managed from a network-based controller
+Controller PC based, either external general purpose PC with link to chassis or a proprietary format PC in chassis controller slot Agnostic, typically Linux based embedded controller or embedded PC for high end products within the LXI Device that provides local intelligence and managed from a network based controller

 Operating System Mainly Windows Agnostic

-Hot Connection Not supported; adding parts requires restarting the system controller Supported, the network assigns an IP address without a restart
+Hot Connection Not supported, adding parts requires restarting the system controller Supported, network simply assigns IP address without a restart

 Web Interface Not supported Supported